nest/nestml/doc/running.rst

    to_nest(input_path, target_path, logging_level, module_name, store_log, dev)

 This operation expects the same set of arguments as in the case of command line invocation.
 The following default values are used, corresponding to the command line defaults.
-Possible values for ``logging_level`` are the same as before ('INFO', 'WARNING', 'ERROR', 'NO').
+Possible values for ``logging_level`` are the same as before ('DEBUG', 'INFO', 'WARNING', 'ERROR', 'NO').
 Note that only the ``input_path`` argument is mandatory:

 .. list-table::
    :header-rows: 1